noironetworks/cko/README.md

 ## 1. Introduction

-The [CNCF Cloud Native Landscape](https://landscape.cncf.io/?grouping=category) demonstrates the rich but rapidly evolving set of projects and compnents in the Cloud Native Networking domain.
+The [CNCF Cloud Native Landscape](https://landscape.cncf.io/?grouping=category) illustrates the rich and rapidly evolving set of projects and compnents in the Cloud Native Networking domain.
 Using these components requires installation and operational knowledge of each one of those.
 It also leaves the burden on the user to harmonize the configuration across the networking layers and components to ensure that everything works in sync.
 This gets even more complicated when you consider that most production solutions run applications which are deployed across multiple clusters.

 CKO aims to address this complexity and reduce the operational overhead by:
 * Providing resource management across network resources and automating the composition of networks and services